eldhothomas/Charter/README.md

 - Creates Boot Jar (build target - bootJar)
 - Spring Session (MvcSessionController.java) - Uses Redis for caching
 - Redis (See configuration in application.properties / application.yml).
+  Currently, disabled.
+If needed, change store-type to "redis" and make sure Redis is running.
 - Spring Security [Password in appplication.yml]
     Log in screen pops up for web requests
     For /rest URL's, no login required (Configured in SecurityConfig.java)